daniele-pelagatti/plex-iptv-proxy/README.md

   "rakutenEpg": {
     "enabled": true,
     "classification_id": 123,
-    "locale": "en-US",
+    "locale": "us",
-    "market_code": "US"
+    "market_code": "us"
   }
 }
 ```
-In this example, the `transcodeAudio` array specifies that the `aac` audio codec with profile `HE-AAC` needs to be transcoded because it is not supported by your plex app player.
+In this example, the `transcodeAudio` array specifies that the `aac` audio codec with profile `HE-AAC`
+needs to be transcoded because it is not supported by your plex app player.

+The provided `data/config.json` is an example of the setting I use for Italy, it results in roughly 970 channels.

 ## Installation as a systemd service

+Clone the repository into a folder of your choice, after that, to install Plex IPTV Proxy,
-To install Plex IPTV Proxy, you can use the provided `install.sh` script to install and configure the necessary services.
+you can use the provided `install.sh` script to install and configure the necessary services.
 This script will:

 * Create a new user and group for the Plex IPTV Proxy service
 * Copy the project into a system folder of your choice (defaults to `/usr/lib/plex-iptv-proxy` if unspecified)